-Most of our water and wastewater utility operations are subject to regulation by their respective state regulatory commissions, which have broad administrative power and authority to regulate rates and charges, determine franchise areas and conditions of service, approve acquisitions and authorize the issuance of securities.
-The regulatory commissions also establish uniform systems of accounts and approve the terms of contracts with affiliates and customers, business combinations with other utility systems, loans and other financings, and the franchise areas that we serve.
+Most of our water and wastewater utility operations are subject to regulation by their respective state utility commissions, which have broad administrative power and authority to regulate billing rates, determine franchise areas and conditions of service, approve acquisitions and authorize the issuance of securities.
+The utility commissions also establish uniform systems of accounts and approve the terms of contracts with affiliates and customers, business combinations with other utility systems, and loans and other financings.
+The policies of the utility commissions often differ from state to state, and may change over time.
 A small number of our operations are subject to rate regulation by county or city governments.
-The profitability of our utility operations is influenced to a great extent by the timeliness and adequacy of rate allowances we are granted by the respective regulatory commissions or authorities in the various states in which we operate.
+The profitability of our utility operations is influenced to a great extent by the timeliness and adequacy of rate allowances we are granted by the respective utility commissions or authorities in the various states in which we operate.

 Accordingly, we maintain a rate case management capability, the objective of which is to provide that the tariffs of our utility operations reflect, to the extent practicable, the timely recovery of increases in costs of operations, capital expenditures, interest expense, taxes, energy, materials, and compliance with environmental regulations.
-We file rate increase requests to recover and earn a return on the capital investments that we make in improving or replacing our facilities and to recover expenses.
-In the states in which we operate, we are primarily subject to economic regulation by the following state regulatory commissions:
+We file rate increase requests to recover and earn a fair return on the infrastructure investments that we make in improving or replacing our facilities and to recover expenses.
+In the states in which we operate, we are primarily subject to economic regulation by the following state utility commissions:

-State Regulatory Commission

-Pennsylvania Ohio Texas Texas Commission on Environmental Quality

-Illinois Illinois Commerce Commission

-North Carolina North Carolina Utilities Commission

-New Jersey New Jersey Board of Public Utilities

-Indiana Indiana Utility Regulatory Commission

-Virginia Virginia State Corporation Commission

-Beginning in September 2014, economic regulatory jurisdiction for the Company's Texas operations will be transferred from the Texas Commission on Environmental Quality to the Texas Public Utility Commission.
+State Utility Commission Pennsylvania Pennsylvania Public Utility Commission The Public Utilities Commission of Ohio Ohio Texas Texas Public Utility Commission Illinois Illinois Commerce Commission North Carolina North Carolina Utilities Commission New Jersey New Jersey Board of Public Utilities Indiana Indiana Utility Regulatory Commission Virginia Virginia State Corporation Commission

-Our water and wastewater operations are comprised of 61 rate divisions, each of which requires a separate rate filing for the evaluation of the cost of service, including the recovery of investments, in connection with the establishment of tariff rates for that rate division.
+Our water and wastewater operations are comprised of 53 rate divisions, each of which requires a separate rate filing for the evaluation of the cost of service, including the recovery of investments, in connection with the establishment of rates for that rate division.
 When feasible and beneficial to our utility customers, we will seek approval from the applicable state regulatory commission to consolidate rate divisions to achieve a more even distribution of costs over a larger customer base.
-Seven of the states in which we operate permit us to file a revenue requirement for some form of consolidated rates for the rate divisions in that state.
+All of the states in which we operate permit us to file a revenue requirement for some form of consolidated rates for the rate divisions in that state.

 In some regulatory jurisdictions, we may seek authorization to bill our utility customers in accordance with a rate filing that is pending before the respective regulatory commission.
-Furthermore, some regulatory commissions authorize the use of expense deferrals and amortization in order to provide for an impact on our operating income by an amount that approximates the requested amount in a rate request.
+Furthermore, some utility commissions authorize the use of expense deferrals and amortization in order to provide for an impact on our operating income by an amount that approximates the requested amount in a rate request.
 In these states the additional revenue billed and collected prior to the final regulatory commission ruling is subject to refund to customers based on the outcome of the ruling.
 The revenue recognized and the expenses deferred by us reflect an estimate as to the final outcome of the ruling.
 If the request is denied completely or in part, we could be required to refund to customers some or all of the revenue billed to date, and write-off some or all of the deferred expenses.